 We sell CNG and LNG and provide operating and maintenance ("O&M"), services to our customers.
 For the year ended December 31, 2012, CNG and RNG (together) represented 72% and LNG represented 28% of our natural gas sales (on a gasoline gallon equivalent basis).
 We design and construct CNG, LNG and LCNG fueling stations and sell or lease some of those stations to our customers.
-We also sell RNG produced by our subsidiary Clean Energy Renewable Fuels, LLC ("CERF"), sell natural gas vehicles produced by our subsidiary BAF, provide design and engineering services for natural gas engine systems, and sell non-lubricated natural gas fueling compressors and related equipment and maintenance services through our subsidiary Clean Energy Compression Corp.

-also known as I.M.W.
+We also sell RNG produced by our subsidiary Clean Energy Renewable Fuels, LLC ("CERF"), sell natural gas vehicles produced by our subsidiary BAF, provide design and engineering services for natural gas engine systems, and sell non-lubricated natural gas fueling compression Corp, also known as I.M.W.
 Industries Ltd. ("IMW").
 In addition, we help our customers acquire and finance natural gas vehicles.
 We also generate and sell RINs and LCFS Credits.